patooworld/PWCloud/Developer-Getting-Started-Guide.md

 ### Troubleshooting
 In case of issues, try deleting the contents of `~/.node-gyp` (alternatively `~/.cache/node-gyp` for Linux, `~/Library/Caches/node-gyp/` for macOS or `%USERPROFILE%\AppData\Local\node-gyp` for Windows) first and then run `yarn cache clean` and then try again.

+> On Windows, if you cannot find the AppData folder, go to the File Explorer and enable View > Sort > Hidden items.

 > If you are on Windows or Linux 64 bit systems and would like to compile to 32 bit, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `yarn`.
 This will compile all native node modules for a 32 bit architecture.